romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When managing and publishing GitHub Actions, which of the following practices are recommended?
+Q: When managing and publishing GitHub Actions, which of the following practices are recommended?
 <details><summary>Show the answer</summary><p>

 - **Use clear and descriptive naming conventions for your actions and repositories**